AspenMeow/MSUDataPull/README.md

 -   **indicator\_pull** provide indicator values on scale from 1-7 for the population specified (null for level other than AT and UN)
 -   **rsadress\_pull** provide residence address country, state, county from SISPRSN for the population specified.
 If SISFrzn used, it uses qtrterm extract to get the status as entry term.
 -   **term.enroll** provide unit record data on term enrollment including the official enrollment if specifying SISFrzn
+-   **adm.coll** provide all majors associated with undergraduates and whether major has been admitted to college or not based on SISFull